Dwarf Galaxies United by Dark Bosons

 Finally, we test directly for the role of the Uncertainty Principle to see if the inverse scaling is present between $\sigma_{c}$ and $r_{c}$ from the commutability of momentum and position required for the soliton.
-In Figure we see this inverse relationship is indeed supported by both the UFD and dSph dwarfs, in parallel, which is quite the opposite of the positive correlation predicted for CDM\cite{Walker:2009} where more massive dwarfs are larger, as indicated by the red curve in \ref{figrcd}.
-This agreement means we can roughly estimate the boson mass for both the UFD and dSPh classes from the normalization between the core momentum $m_b \sigma_c$ and the width of the soliton standing wave so, $m_b=\hbar/2R_c \sigma_c$, fitted in Figure (\ref{figrcl}), obtaining $m_b= 2.27^{+1.79}_{-0.65}\times 10^{-21}$eV for the UFD's and $ m_b= 1.85^{+0.66}_{-0.58}\times 10^{-22}$eV for the dSph's, differing by an order of magnitude.
+In Figure \ref{figrcd} we see this inverse relationship is indeed supported by both the UFD and dSph dwarfs, in parallel, which is quite the opposite of the positive correlation predicted for CDM \cite{Walker:2009} where more massive dwarfs are larger, as indicated by the red curve.
+This agreement means we can roughly estimate the boson mass for both the UFD and dSPh classes from the normalization between the core momentum $m_b \sigma_c$ and the width of the soliton standing wave so, $m_b=\hbar/2R_c \sigma_c$, fitted in Figure \ref{figrcl}, obtaining $m_b= 2.27^{+1.79}_{-0.65}\times 10^{-21}$~eV for the UFD's and $ m_b= 1.85^{+0.66}_{-0.58}\times 10^{-22}$~eV for the dSph's, differing by an order of magnitude.
 This simple estimate using the Uncertainty Principle may be compared to individual Jeans analysis of dSph dwarfs\cite{Chen:2017}, where a similar range of boson mass and core radius is derived dynamically for several dSph with high quality profiles, in the range $0.9-2.8\times 10^{-22}$eV.
-This estimate assumes stars are test particles so the 3D velocity dispersion associated with the soliton wave fuction, where only the radial mode of kinetic energy $<KE>_r$ is present, means in 1D we have $r_c \sigma = 0.5 (\hbar/m)$, as adopted in our estimate.
-More precise absolute boson masses may need to rely on simulations as it now clear that stellar orbit scattering by soliton oscillation modes affects the evolution of stellar orbits within the soliton\cite{SCB:2021}.
+This estimate assumes that the stars and DM share the same spatial distribution, a reasonable assumption for stellar orbits that have relaxed over time \cite{Mocz:2017, Mocz:2019, Mocz:2020,Pozo:2023,DellaMonica:2023}, so the 3D velocity dispersion associated with the soliton wave function, where only the radial mode of kinetic energy $<KE>_r$ is present, means in 1D we have $r_c \sigma = 0.5 (\hbar/m)$, as adopted in our estimate.
+More precise absolute boson masses may need to rely on simulations as it is now clear that stellar orbit scattering by soliton oscillation modes affects the evolution of stellar orbits within the soliton \cite{DellaMonica:2023}.
 We emphasise that irrespective of absolute values, Figure \ref{figrcd} indicates there is an order of magnitude difference in boson mass between UFD and dSph dwarfs.
 Furthermore, this conclusion is supported independently by the dwarfs associated with the Milky Way and with Andromeda, prefixed by ``And" in Figures \ref{figrcl} \& \ref{figrcd}, for which we find indistinguishable core density relations and bosons masses, as listed in Table \ref{tabla:collage}, thus reinforcing the generality of our two boson solution for local dwarf galaxies.